Optimal treatment assignment rules under capacity constraints: Optimal decisions

-We note that $\{\mu_{n}^{E}(Z^{n})\}$ may not be uniquely determined as our framework allows for the possibility of multiple maximizers in the objective function.
-This non-uniqueness complicates our analysis since we cannot directly use the argmax theorem, which is often used to study the asymptotic behaviors of general argmax-functionals.
+We note that the sequence $\{\mu_{n}^{B}(Z^{n})\}$ of Bayesian rules may not be uniquely determined as our framework allows for multiple maximizers of the objective function.
+This non-uniqueness complicates the analysis since we cannot directly apply the argmax theorem, which is often used to study the asymptotic behavior of general argmax-functionals.